AppZung/react-native-code-push/docs/api-js.md

 codePush.sync(options: Object, syncStatusChangeCallback: function(syncStatus: Number), downloadProgressCallback: function(progress: DownloadProgress), handleBinaryVersionMismatchCallback: function(update: RemotePackage)): Promise<Number>;
 ```

-Synchronizes your app's JavaScript bundle and image assets with the latest release to the configured deployment.
+Synchronizes your app's JavaScript bundle and image assets with the latest release to the configured release channel.
 Unlike the [checkForUpdate](#codepushcheckforupdate) method, which simply checks for the presence of an update, and let's you control what to do next, `sync` handles the update check, download and installation experience for you.

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements: